Here you can find the different tire sizes along with recommended pressure ratings for all model years of the Hyundai Elantra.

 Select Your Model Year...

-Choose the appropriate model year for the Hyundai Elantra you are trying to find the tire pressure for from the list below.
+Choose the appropriate model year for the Hyundai Elantra you are trying to find the tire pressure/size for from the list below.

-You can find 64 different trims for the Hyundai Elantra and their corresponding recommended tire pressures.
+You can find the tire sizes for the Hyundai Elantra and their corresponding recommended tire pressures.

 The years available stretch from 2005 through to 2022 and to view the tire pressures and sizes you just click to expand.